3.2. Asset Types: Stocks, the First Half

 2. Many (most) investors don’t know how the stock market works (either how shares are actually traded, or more generally how supply and demand work.)
 Since you are taking this class, why do you think understanding how D and S work helps people make better investment decisions?

 3. There is turmoil all across the world (in the Middle East for example.)
 Stock markets are influenced by many things, especially people’s predictions of the future.
 To what extent do you think current stock market prices are influenced by news (both good and bad?)
-How about the influence of the Presidential election?
+How about the influence of the White House?